Dharaneesh0308/QR-code-Generator/README.md

-echo "# 🧩 QR Code Generator
+# 🧩 QR Code Generator

 ## 🚀 Description
 A **React-based web app** that allows users to generate QR codes instantly for **text, URLs, images, and videos**.